rmorabia/rmorabia.github.io/content/hire/index.md

 **RESUME:** [Here's a link.](https://rmorabia.com/resume)

-**TO GET A REPLY:** I promise you I will get on a call with you if you include the word stardust somewhere in your email or LinkedIn message.
+**TO GET A REPLY:** I promise you I respond to your email if you include the word stardust somewhere in your email or LinkedIn message.
 My email is hi@[thisdomain].com.

 ## For hiring managers: